 Before collaboration can even become normalized in an organization, employees have to feel that it serves a purpose in the first place.
 Unfortunately, that’s not always true for deskless workers.

-A 2019 survey of senior managers and frontline employees found that 74% of deskless workers thought that there were barriers to communication where they work.
+A 2019 survey of senior managers and frontline employees found that 74% of deskless workers thought there were barriers to communication where they work.
 They felt that teams weren’t working together and there was no way to engage with leadership and share ideas.

 True collaboration can’t happen when employees believe that there is little point in sharing their ideas.
 Companies first need to build trust with their employees by adopting software and tools that encourage open communication.